 Do I need a Spanish bank account to set up utilities?

 For electricity and internet, yes.
 Spanish providers require a Spanish IBAN for direct debit payments.
-Open a bank account at any branch on Calle Real.
-Santander and CaixaBank are the most common in La Linea.
-You need your NIE and passport.
-The process takes about 30 minutes.
+Open a bank account at any branch on Calle Real with your NIE and passport.
+The process is quick and most major Spanish banks are represented on the high street.

 What is the cheapest internet provider in La Linea?